Quantum-statistical transport phenomena in memristive computing architectures: Theoretical treatment of dynamic disorder

 where

-In economics, $g$ is a real number on the unit interval $[0,1]$ characterizing the degree to which a nation's wealth is spread over each of it inhabitants; zero being complete equality, and one being perfect inequality.
-In the quantum mechanical sense, $g$ will describe the distribution of an electron's propensity to change state.
-If this state is characterized by a null Gini coefficient, then it has equal propensity to transition to any other state in the system.
+In this formulation, $g \in [0,1]$, and will describe the distribution of an electron's propensity to change state.
+If this state is characterized by $g = 0$, then it has equal propensity to transition to any other state in the system.
 This is not the case in real systems, so in practice the Gini coefficient of active states lies in the middle of the measure.
-On the other hand, if the Gini coefficient is unity, the state cannot transition to any other state, and this is a physically realizable situation by many mechanisms.
+On the other hand, if $g = 1$, the state cannot transition to any other state, and this is a physically realizable situation by many mechanisms.
 Therefore, states with a Gini coefficient of one, will effectively be silent, as they do not couple through the eigenspace to any other state.
-This approach extends beyond the inverse participation ratio in characterizing transport properties because there are many transport mechanisms facilitated by spatially local wavefunctions~\cite{baranovski2006}.
+This approach may prove to generalize beyond the inverse participation ratio in characterizing transport properties because there are many transport mechanisms facilitated by spatially local wave functions~\cite{baranovski2006}.
 While we have only considered electronically coupled states here, in principle this could be extended to include states coupled by other mediators, for example phonons in variable range hopping situations.
 When connected to \textit{ab initio} simulations of disordered systems, this is a simple yet powerful method to gauge the mobility edge in real materials.
-However, we still would like to know how the interference localized states contribute to the conductivity, and for this we employ the finite size Kubo formula.

-The constant of proportionality relating the current $J_{\alpha}$ in a medium to the applied electric field $E_{\beta}$ is the conductivity $\sigma_{\alpha \beta}$, and quantum mechanically is calculated as a correlation function of current operators~\cite{kubo1957}.
-This is crucially important because it is an intrinsic property of the many body Hamiltonian, and the highly non-trivial interference effects that underlie the conductivity engineering we need for memristors have no classical counterpart.
-The finite size implementation of the Kubo conductivity tensor we use to model the linear response is given in Eqn.~\ref{finite_size_kubo_formula}.

-In Eqn.~\ref{finite_size_kubo_formula}, $N$ is the number of unit cells, $|n\rangle$ is an eigenstate of the total Hamiltonian $H$ with eigenenergy $\varepsilon_n$, the velocity operator is $v$, and $\Delta f_{nn'}$ represents the occupation difference between the state $n$ and $n'$. $\Delta f_{nn'}$ carries implicit dependence on temperature and chemical potential through the Fermi function.